 Starting from the top-left corner, there’s a USB 2.1 port and USB stop button right next to it; just below lay the SD Card slot and the three hot cue buttons, as well as the Hot Cue bank governing call and delete functions.
 Moving downwards, we can see the ‘direction’ switch that includes Slip, rev, and forward modes (while only the Rev mode features a standalone indicator).

 The fact that the Cue button is way down at the bottom left corner is expected by Pioneer’s DJ Multi-Players design.
 Plus, it’s big and LCD-backlit, so you can’t miss it.
-Right below it is the ‘play/pause’ button, which is also backlit, only in green color (as opposed to ‘Cue’ button’s orange LCD light).
+Right below it is the ‘play/pause’ button, which is also backlit, only in green color (as opposed to the ‘Cue’ button’s orange LCD light).

 Above these buttons, you’ll find track search controls that allow you to scroll through individual tracks or skip them altogether.